 2014 Presidential Initiatives Co-chairs

-2014 APA President Nadine Kaslow, PhD, has three main presidential initiatives.
-Each of these initiatives is co-chaired by a senior psychologist and an early career psychologist.
+2014 APA President Nadine Kaslow, PhD, had three main presidential initiatives.
+Each of these initiatives was co-chaired by a senior psychologist and an early career psychologist.

 Opening Doors Summit: Facilitating Transitions from Doctoral Education to First Job

 Debra Bangasser, PhD